Peter-TMK/Learn_NodeJS/README.md

 ## NodeJS

 - An environment to run JavaScript outside the browser.
+- An open source server runtime environment for JavaScript
 - It's built on Chrome's V8 JS engine(every browser has an engine).

 ### Pre-requisite